e1miran/Now-Playing-Serato/docs/input/serato.rst

 Serato DJ computer by utilizing Serato Live Playlists.
 It should be only used when Now Playing's web server mode also cannot be used.

+      NOTE: This mode does not support Oldest mix mode.

 #.
    In Serato, make sure you enable Live Playlists and start a new session.
 From the `Serato website <https://support.serato.com/hc/en-us/articles/228019568-Live-Playlists>`_\ :